MintLabsDev/coin-flip-solana-example/README.md

 # coin-flip-solana-example
-A simple coin flip game using feed protocol random number generator with solana-program rust package and @solana/web3.js package
+A simple coin flip game using FEED PROTOCOL RANDOM NUMBER GENERATOR PROGRAM with solana-program rust package and @solana/web3.js package

-Implementing Feed Protocol RNG to your program is very easy.
+Implementing FEED PROTOCOL RANDOM NUMBER GENERATOR PROGRAM (FPRNG) to your program is very easy.
 You derive the needed accounts and pass into the instruction.
-And then in your program make a CPI to Feed Protocal RNG.
+And then in your program make a CPI to FPRNG.
 In these simple example program we will cover every step of the implamaentation.
 Lets say you want to build an on-chain coin flip game.
 First user chooses heads or tails and send this decision to your coinflip program.
-Your coin flip program calls Feed Protocol RNG.
+Your coin flip program calls FPRNG.
-RNG program return a random number to your program.
+FPRNG return a random number to your program.
 You compare the returned random number with the user's decision in coinflip program.
 Finally coin flip program logs a message according to result.
 THIS ALL HAPPENS IN ONE TRANSACTION.
 You can store the random number in an account in your program.
-You can also try coinflip program on devnet and testnet
+You can also try coinflip program on Devnet and Testnet.

 Now lets take a look at how we use Feed Protocol RNG in coinflip game program